© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Cefn Bychan Mound (Pillow Mound) is a scheduled monument protected by Cadw under reference RD116.
 View the official record →

-Cefn Bychan Mound is a pillow mound located in Radnorshire, Wales, and represents a form of medieval field management associated with rabbit warren construction and operation.
+Cefn Bychan Mound is a pillow mound located in Radnorshire, Wales, and is registered with Cadw as a scheduled ancient monument (SAM RD116).
 It is designated a Scheduled Ancient Monument by Cadw under reference RD116.

 Cefn Bychan Mound (Pillow Mound) dates from the medieval period, and is classified as a pillow mound.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Cefn Bychan Mound (Pillow Mound) is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is RD116.